 Most practice rooms and teaching studios (nine in Studzinski Recital Hall, and five in Gibson Hall) are equipped with at least one Steinway grand piano.
 A wide range of loaner instruments and lockers of various sizes are available to students as well.

 For students who are on financial aid, a limited number of scholarships to cover fees for music lessons for credit (Individual Performance Studies) are available.
 They are supported by the following funds:

 Judson Fund, given by Ron and Kathy Judson in Memory of Todd Judson, Class of 1998

 Friends Fund, given by the Association of Bowdoin Friends

-To apply, download and complete the scholarship application form and deliver to Linda Marquis (Gibson Hall Room 103) no later than 12:00 noon on Thursday, Sept.
-5. Auditions take place on Friday, September 6 and consist of the performance of a single piece of music (unaccompanied).
+To apply, download and complete the scholarship application form and deliver to Linda Marquis (Gibson Hall Room 103) no later than 12:00 noon on the first day of classes.
+Auditions take place the following day and consist of the performance of a single piece of music (unaccompanied).
 We’ll schedule an audition time when you drop off your completed form.